 Play is a highly important part of a child’s life.
-Recently, however, the dynamics of childhood have changed as fewer kids choose to play outside.
-The quality of play itself has changed, and children don’t play like how former generations do.
-Traditional games are also losing its appeal, and swing sets in our backyards are starting to feel lonely.
+Recently the dynamics of childhood have changed as fewer kids make the choice to play outside.
+The quality of play itself has changed as well and children don’t play how former generations did.

 Recent studies tell us that the decline of children’s play time affects their cognitive and emotional development.
 A study conducted by University of Michigan researchers found that the average school-age child had 40 percent of the day for free time – defined as the time left over after eating, studying, sleeping, and engaging in free or unstructured activities.
 By 1997, the figure decreased to 25 percent.

-In another study, more than 800 mothers were asked about the status of their play when they were young.
-70 percent reported that they used to play outdoors every day when they were children, compared with only 31 percent of their children.
-This study suggests that children nowadays don’t play in ways that their parents did.
+Similarly, a study asked more than 800 mothers about the way they played when they were young.
+Out of those surveyed, 70 percent reported that they used to play outdoors every day as children.
+This is compared with only 31 percent of their own children.
+Which suggests that children don’t play like their parents did!

 Outdoor play is a normal experience for children but it has now become a thing of the past.
 Every child is wired to play outside.
-By the turn of the 21st century, however, changes in traditional play has had accelerated.
+By the turn of the 21st century, however, change in traditional play has accelerated.
 Outdoor playing has become threatened in modern societies.
-What has changed then in child’s play?

 The Value Of Play

-Here are a few reasons why parents should let kids play outside:
+Here are a few reasons why parents should tell their kids to play outside:

-Parents should let kids play outside.
-More attention should be focused on the benefits that happen through play.
-It is important for parents to support their children’s play as it forms an important and meaningful part of a child’s upbringing.
-Ensuring that children are involved in play activities is a significant role for parents for the benefit of their child’s emotional, social, cognitive, and physical growth.
+More attention should be focused on the benefits that happen when kids play outside.
+Children’s involvement in play activities plays a significant role for parents for the benefit of their child’s emotional, social, cognitive, and physical growth.